WinBack 2: Project Poseidon

 WinBack 2: Project Poseidon (ウィンバック 2 Project Poseidon, Winbakku Tsū Purojekuto Posaidon), known in Europe as Operation WinBack 2: Project Poseidon, is a third-person shooter video game and the second game of the WinBack series.
-It was developed by Cavia for Koei.
-The game was released in 2006 for the PlayStation 2 and Xbox game consoles.
+It was developed by Cavia and published by Koei for the PlayStation 2 and Xbox game consoles in 2006.

 Plot

 A rogue U.S. Special Forces unit dubbed "Black Hand" has joined forces with a terrorist group called "The Minutemen."
 Together they have taken control of a vast nuclear arsenal in a top secret military installation at sea and seized the activation codes for a weapon known only as "Project Poseidon."
 The fate of the world hangs by a thread, and a few ticks of the clock means the difference between justice and annihilation.
 The player controls one or two of the three CRT (Crisis Response Team) members.
 Led by CO Jack Walcott, the new WinBack assault team is composed of three young, yet combat-proven, operatives led by Craig Contrell.
 Each team member is qualified in six different weapon types and highly-adept at close quarters combat (CQC).
 The player's objective is to complete 30 missions of action, strategy, stealth, rescuing, escorting, and various types of essential goals to stop the terrorists.